Bell Plesset Effects on Rayleigh Taylor Instability of Three Dimensional Spherical Geometry: Theoretical framework

+The governing equations follow from the incompressibility of the perturbative flow, together with continuity of velocity and pressure across the interface.
+Spatial derivatives of the density are neglected due to the thin-layer approximation, while temporal derivatives are omitted because density evolution is governed by the background convergent flow.
+The resulting equations are

-Here, $f(t)$ is an arbitrary function of time, which we henceforth take to be zero, and $g = \ddot{R}$ denotes the acceleration of the interface.
-Notably, $g$ is distinct from $\ddot{R}$ in that it represents the external force driving the instability.
-In the literature, $g$ often appears as gravitational acceleration; in our setting, however, external driving forces dominate while the gravity can be neglected.
+where \( f(t) \) is an arbitrary function of time, which is hereafter set to zero, and \( g \) denotes the external acceleration.
+Despite this numerical equivalence, $g$ is conceptually distinct from $\ddot{R}$: it represents the external force driving the instability rather than a geometrical effect.
+In the classical literature, $g$ typically appears as gravitational acceleration; in our setting, however, external driving forces dominate and gravity can be neglected.
+We retain it here to facilitate a visual comparison with the case without a convergent background flow (the BP effects, see Section~\ref{subsec:bp_results}).